disneystreaming/pg2k4j/README.md

 ### Configuring Infrastructure

-This section is a walk through on how to create your Posgresql instance configured for logical replication as an [RDS](https://aws.amazon.com/rds/) instance. pg2k4j by no means requires that your Postgesql instance is an RDS instance, but since Kinesis is an AWS product many users will likely also be running their Postgres instance on AWS.
+This section is a walk through on how to create your Posgresql instance configured for logical replication as an [RDS](https://aws.amazon.com/rds/) instance. pg2k4j by no means requires that your Postgesql instance is an RDS instance, but since Kinesis is an AWS product, many users will likely also be running their Postgres instance on AWS.
 For an example of how to configure a non-RDS instance of Postgres refer to the integration tests.
 This section also walks through how to set up a Kinesis Stream, for which pg2k4j requires no sepcial configuration.